gmmoura/draft-moura-dnsop-authoritative-recommendations/README.md

    * We accept all pull requests
    * See Makefile for how to compile the source file ( 	draft-moura-dnsop-authoritative-recommendations.mkd)
    * Reviews from dnsop list are kept under reviews/

+   * This draft will be presented at DNSOP during IETF104

 ## Editing instructions